-The first question we have to answer is: When renovating a kitchen what are you supposed to do first?
+The first question we have to answer is: When renovating a kitchen what are the first steps that need to be done?

 Before you do anything else you should first make sure if you want to change just a few things or if you want to completely change everything.
 Sometimes something as simple as just changing the backsplash tile or paint color can really make your kitchen look brand new.
 This would also be much more cost effective compared to ripping everything out and starting fresh.

 Once you have figured out what your goal for the project is then you can officially start brainstorming what kind of look you want to go for.

 Some popular options people gravitate to when redoing a kitchen is what kind of tile or mosaic will look the best and continue to be in style for years to come.
 One of the hottest trends of the last decade has been subway tile in the kitchen.
 The subway tile look first became popular in the 1920’s and 1930’s.
 Just about everyone was adding this as their backsplash and making everything subway in their homes.
 Subway tile continued to maintain its popularity for many years after that and still continues to show up today.

 A question many people have been asking: Is Subway tile still in style in 2022?